opengeospatial/ets-security-client10/src/site/markdown/index.md

         requiring SAML2 authentication from the secure client.
 The
         <code>authentication</code> test run property must be set to
         <code>saml2</code>, otherwise this test run property is ignored.</p>
-        <p>The value must be a URL that resolves to a SAML2 metadata file
+        <p>The value must be a URL that resolves to a SAML2 SSO resource.
+This value will then be passed to the
-        for the federation.
-This value will then be passed to the secure client in the <code>ows:Constraint</code>.
+        secure client in the <code>ows:Constraint</code>.
 Note that it is up to the test user to validate the URL and the service at that URL, the ETS will do no verification and pass the URL